ricohasgithub/ICL-Experiments/README.md

 To run experiments, use the following command line arguments

     chmod +x experiments.sh
-    experiments.sh EXPERIMENT_ID
+    experiments.sh EXPERIMENT

-where `EXPERIMENT_ID` is one of the following:
+where `EXPERIMENT` is one of the following:
  - `base`: ResNet embedder for the omniglot image dataset with bursty sequences.
  - `mixed`: TODO implement this and other experiments.